pxblue-test/bottomsheet/README.md

 # Bottomsheet Example
-This project demonstrates how to build a basic bottomsheet with global page actions.
+This project demonstrates how to build a basic bottomsheet

 | Framework           | Status       | Live Examples  |
 | ---------------- |--------------|------------------|